skutludag15/Optimal-Location-For-Warehouses/README.md

 Your run times for each of the test cases: This can be found in the Jupyter Notebook with line graph visualizations.

 Further improvements that can be done as future works:
+Q-Learning with Neural Networks: Test cases for this problem can be augmented to trillions with the algorithms that we have generated.
+Number of factories,  number of warehouses, capacities can be generated randomly and an answer for each randomly generated test case can be computed using our algorithm.
+Once a dataset with considerable amount of test cases are created, one can train a neural network.
+Once that neural network achieves a considerable accuracy on unseen data which can also be augmented, that neural network can be used to determine the optimal factory or factories to be chosen as a warehouse.